-How to prioritize items in your product roadmap
+How to prioritize items on your product roadmap

 A product roadmap usually consists of themes or features lined up in sequential order, and a timeline of some sort.
 Prioritization is important because it helps you create a product backlog you can act on now, while also setting the big picture to achieve your company goals.

-In this section, we'll look at how to prioritize items in your product roadmap to make it as effective as you can.
+In this section, we'll look at how to prioritize items on your product roadmap to make it as effective as possible.